LipikaM/quick-docker/first-docker-container/README.md

 - Containers can be run in detached mode with option -d
 - docker ps command : to get all running processes
 - docker inspect command : to get docker id details in JSON format

+## Useful container commands
+list the docker containers:
+docker ps -a

+list only the container ids:
+docker ps -aq

+list all the running docker containers: docker ps